-Thich Nhat Hanh, of Plum Village Monastery is a Zen Master and lifetime practitioner and teacher of mindfulness practices.
+Thich Nhat Hanh, of Plum Village Monastery, is a Zen Master and lifetime practitioner and teacher of mindfulness practices.
 His teachings explain that when we practice mindfulness, we are practicing mindfulness of something.
-We can be mindful of sounds, sights, sensations, feelings, breathing and more.
-One of the most common and introductory practices in mindfulness meditation is mindful breathing.
-Another way to say this would be mindfulness of the breath.
-We can use guided meditations to help us practice mindfulness of the breath.
+We can be mindful of sounds, sights, sensations, feelings, and, especially, the breath.
+The art of mindful breathing is one of the most common and introductory practices in mindfulness meditation.

 The Art Of Mindful Breathing

 There are 10 day silent retreats where meditation students are asked to focus on nothing but their breath for the first three full days.
 Many students quickly become frustrated with this mindful breathing practice, expecting something to happen.
 On the contrary, the true art of mindful breathing happens when we learn to watch the breath without expecting anything to happen as a result.

 The real power begins when we are able to watch the breath the same way we would watch a sunset, without expecting anything from it.
 The key is to enjoy the breath as it occurs, without trying to manipulate it.

 Consider the two types of people who practice guitar.
 The first practices because they think they should be practicing.
 The other can’t walk past a guitar without picking it up, because they love to make music.
 We can view mindful breathing the same way.